Brinsmead, Queensland: Geography

+The north-east of the locality is within Mount Whitfield Conservation Park which extends into the neighbouring locality of Mount Whitfield to the north-east.
+Apart from this protected area, the land use is predominantly residential.

 History

 Brinsmead is situated in the Yidinji traditional Aboriginal country.
 The suburb takes its name from the Brinsmead Gap, a topographical feature between the hills of the Whitfield Range, in turn named after Horace George Brinsmead, a sugar plantation owner at Freshwater who guided groups to see the Barron Falls, one of the first tourism ventures in the district.

+Cairns Christian College opened on 25 January 1983.
+It was later renamed Freshwater Christian College.